davideicardi/es4kafka/README.md

 Other microservice should just rely on this public interface.
 Potentially the implementation can change, we can use another technology instead of Kafka Streams, but the public interface can remain the same.

+## Modular

+A modular approach is used to allow each service which feature to use.
+Currently the following modules are available:

+- Avro
+- Akka Http
+- Akka Stream
+- Kafka
+- Kafka Streams

+New modules can be added.

 ## Why?

 Why CQRS?